tristnaja/notin/frontend/README.md

 - **ClientHome:** Main dashboard wrapper
 - **Sidebar:** Collapsible navigation with hover interactions
 - **MarkdownRenderer:** Professional markdown with syntax highlighting and LaTeX
+- **GenerateNoteModal:** Modal for creating new notes from various sources

 ### Advanced Features